WKSu/Model-based-decision-making/README.md

 ## Preamble

 This project is part of the EPA1361 Model-based Decision-Making course taught by Drs.
-Jan Kwakkel and Hans de Bruijn, and Simon Vydra and Alessio Ciullo
+Jan Kwakkel and Hans de Bruijn, and Simon Vydra and Alessio Ciullo.

-## Source
+### Source

 This repo is soft-forked from [quaquel/epa1361_open](https://github.com/quaquel/epa1361_open/tree/master/final%20assignment).